I didn’t get around to publishing this during the regular season, and the Phils’ early

 exit from the playoffs left me too bitter to come anywhere near the subject of our national pastime.
 Since yesterday’s unnecessary behemoth of a disquisition tied a belated bow on 2011 baseball for me, however, it’s now or next year to discuss my favorite jersey accents.

-At eleven letters, Paul Goldschmidt’s last name is one shy of Isringhausen’s 12, but it’s stuffed with consonants; even so, perhaps because of how the Diamondbacks place names on their jerseys, it doesn’t take up the space that the equally lengthy — and much more challenging to spell — Marc Rzepczynski’s does on his Blue Jays uniform.
+At eleven letters, Paul Goldschmidt’s last name is one shy of Isringhausen’s twelve, but it’s stuffed with consonants; even so, perhaps because of how the Diamondbacks place names on their jerseys, it doesn’t take up the space that the equally lengthy — and much more challenging to spell — Marc Rzepczynski’s does on his Blue Jays uniform.

-say it, the placement on his jersey clearly made the Rzepczynski rainbow a mark to beat.
+say it, the placement on his jersey clearly made the Rzepczynski arch a feat to beat.
 Until I saw...